No. 12 Apache Ladies go to 2-0 in conference

 The Apache Ladies took a 43-26 halftime lead.
 However, the Lady Cougars turned up the heat in the third quarter, outscoring TJC, 29-16, to pull within 59-55.

-But TJC got back on track in the final period, sparked by Powell's 16 points and Wills' 10 points, outscoring CBC 37-17.
+But TJC got back on track in the final period, sparked by Powell's 16 points and Wills' 10 points in the quarter, outscoring CBC 37-17.

-Also scoring for the Apache Ladies were Nassarine William (6) and Emari Sidney (2).
+Also scoring for the Apache Ladies were Shadiya Thomas (9), Nassarine William (6), Daijah Thorns (3) and Emari Sidney (2).

+Kavin Johnson and Sincere Roberts each led the Lady Cougars with 12 points, while Savanna Smith added 11.

 The Apache Ladies return to play this weekend with back-to-back home games at Wagstaff Gymnasium.
 On Saturday, TJC meets Southwestern Christian College at 2 p.m.
 Saturday in a non-conference game.
 It is Toys for Tots Day with free admission to the game with a donation of a toy.
 The Apaches play the second game at 4 p.m. against Jacksonville College.